 Cashback for daily purchases

 Why it works: Enterprises can continuously incentivize and reward customers for engagement, loyalty, and spending.

 Who should offer Save Now, Buy Later accounts?

 The most appropriate enterprises have one or more of the following attributes:

--Projects or purchases that are relatively few and far between (like cars, furniture, large appliances, and technology)
+- Projects or purchases that are infrequent (like cars, furniture, large appliances, and technology)

--Relatively frequent large purchases (like monthly grocery purchases)
+- Relatively frequent large purchases (like monthly groceries)

-Having the opportunity to promote financial wellness, wealth building, and an aptitude towards saving appropriately, enterprises can support healthy financial lifestyle choices.
-Embedded finance brings financial transformation to brands and their customers.
+By offering Save Now, Buy Later, enterprises promote financial wellness, wealth building, and an aptitude towards saving appropriately.
+A smart use of embedded finance brings financial transformation to brands and their customers.
 Companies can offer a better alternative to BNPL spending, encouraging savings and financial accessibility in a way that benefits both the business and its consumers.